opeik/tekken-handbook/Basics/Movement.md

 So how can we damage the opponent?
 One method is to enter your opponent's attack range to bait them into attacking, then step out immediately.
-If executed properly, the opponent's attack will miss, which is known as whiffing.
+If executed properly, the opponent's attack will miss; which is known as whiffing.
 Whiffing in Tekken is extremely dangerous since you cannot block until the attack's recovery animation ends.
 Attacking your opponent after they whiff while they cannot block is called a "whiff punish".